kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 [kubelet]: http://kubernetes.io/v1.0/docs/admin/kubelet.html
 [supervisord]: http://supervisord.org/

-The unit of execution that Kubernetes works with is called a [pod].
-A pod is a collection of containers that share an IP and volumes.
+The unit of execution that Kubernetes works with is the [*pod*].
+A pod is a collection of containers that share some resources: they have a single IP, and can share volumes.
+For example, a web server pod could have a container for the server itself, and a container that tails the logs and ships them off to your logging or metrics infrastructure.

 Pods are defined by a JSON or YAML file called a pod manifest.
 A simple one looks like this:

 [pod]: http://kubernetes.io/v1.0/docs/user-guide/pods.html